 Adding to India's rich cultural heritage, is one of its most exquisitely beautiful states- Tripura.
 With its inviting green valleys and hills, Tripura has made its mark as a major tourist spot of India.
 Being the third smallest state in the country, Tripura is in the form of a tiny dot situated between Northeast India and Bangladesh.
 This state is a harmonious mixture of nineteen indigenous communities, as well as non-tribal Bengali people.
-Also, Tripura Tourism has an interesting history and an abundant biodiversity to boast of.
+Also, Tripura has an interesting history and an abundant biodiversity to boast of.

 Tripura - The Beginning